RedisLabsModules/redisml/README.md

 ```
 #### Description
 Predicts the classified (discrete) or regressed (continuous) value of a sample using the forest.
 The forest that's stored in `key` is used for generating the predicted value for the `sample`.
 The sample is given as a string that is a vector of attribute-value pairs in the format of `attr:val`.
 For example,  the `sample` _"gender:male"_ has a single attribute, _gender_, whose value is _male_.
 A sample may have multiple such attribute-value pairs, and these must be comma-separated (`,`) in the string vector.
-For example, a sample of a 25 years old male is expressed as _"gender:male,age:25"_.
+For example, a sample of a 25-years-old male is expressed as _"gender:male,age:25"_.

 #### Return value:
 Bulk string reply: the predicted value of the sample